-In my search to add sensors to my cheap Smart-Home set up, I wanted to find something that was affordable, easy to use, and had a good build quality.
+In my search to add sensors to my budget Smart-Home set up, I wanted to find something that was affordable, easy to use, and had a good build quality.
 I thought about Z-Wave but the start up cost was off-putting.
 A Z-Wave stick and a couple of sensors would easily set me back $100.
 Plus, dropping $30-60 dollars for each additional sensor just can’t happen on my budget.
 There had to be a cheaper way.
 Then I stumbled on the Xiaomi Aqara Gateway.
 Xiaomi makes some great quality, affordable Smart-Home devices and their Gateway is the perfect place to start.
 This post will:

 - Introduce you to Xiaomi, the Xiaomi Aqara Gateway, and compatible sensors.